“If a Bird’s Nest Happens to Be Before You Along the Way . . . Honor Your Father and Your Mother."

 All other matters discussed in this chapter fall between honoring parents and just weights and measures.

-This next example is found in Deuteronomy 25 and gives the related promise of the prolonged life in an association with accurate measures.
+This next example is found in Deuteronomy 25 and gives the related promise of the prolonged life in an association with accurate measures uniting the two themes.

 Diverse weights and diverse measures,